 First the easy answer:

-In order to know when it makes sense to refinance, first figure out how long you plan to stay in the home – this will help you know what kind of loan to get.
+In order to know when it makes sense to look for home mortgage refinancing solutions, first figure out how long you plan to stay in the home – this will help you know which of the available loan programs to get.
 For example, if you know you will be moving in 2 years, right now you can save a significant amount of money by going with an Adjustable Rate.

 There are more complicated ways to calculate this, but in my opinion – simpler is better for this because this is not the simple rule of thumb that can save you thousands on your next mortgage.